 Very inaccurate out of the box.

-The NexiGo PJ40 Gen 3 is disappointing for gaming.
-It is versatile due to downscaling 4k and 1440p inputs to 1080p, but its input lag is just not quick enough; it is fastest when taking a 4k input, but even there, it's only fast enough for slow single-player titles.
+The NexiGo PJ40 is disappointing for gaming.
+It's versatile due to downscaling 4k and 1440p inputs to 1080p, but its input lag is just not quick enough; it's fastest when taking a 4k input, but even there, it's only fast enough for slow single-player titles.
 Forget sending it a 1080p signal, as its latency is very high then.
 There's also no 120Hz path, so there's no way to make the unit more responsive.
 As for image quality, it does have amazing contrast, so it looks pretty good in dim rooms.
 Avoid turning on any lights, though, as it's not bright enough to deal with them.
 It's also very inaccurate out of the box, so it's not the projector for accuracy purists.

-Amazing contrast for deep blacks during darker scenes.
+Amazing contrast for deep blacks in most scenes.

 Inadequate coverage of the Rec.
 709 and Rec.
 2020 color spaces.